 VU Amsterdam has plenty of computer facilities and study rooms for its students.
 There are several computer rooms, a notebook study room and internet work spaces available.
 All faculties have their own study and computer rooms, often combined.
 Students can also study in the faculty libraries.
-In addition to each faculty’s own resources, VU University also has central facilities like the VU Media Experience.
+In addition to each faculty’s own resources, VU Amsterdam also has central facilities like the VU Media Experience.

 The Dutch as a Second language Department offers various courses in Dutch.
 Whether you are new to our language or speak it reasonably well, they can help you learn Dutch fast and effectively.
-Taalcentrum-VU is an independent translation and language-training agency with its roots in VU University.
+Taalcentrum-VU is an independent translation and language-training agency with its roots in VU Amsterdam.
 They provide a broad range of services in the field of Dutch and major European languages, such as language courses.
-They also organize the VU University institutional TOEFL test.
-This test is much cheaper than the official TOEFL test, although it is only recognized at VU University Amsterdam.
+They also organize the VU Amsterdam institutional TOEFL test.
+This test is much cheaper than the official TOEFL test, although it is only recognized at VU Amsterdam.

 VU Amsterdam provides career guidance from the very start of your study programme: activities such as Career Counselling, CV workshops, Interview Training and Career & Network events.
 The services are designed for students at all educational levels and across all academic disciplines, reaching out to both domestic and international students.
 By offering career services we aim to prepare you for the Dutch and International labour market.
 The Dutch government offers an Orientation Year to Non-EU students who are willing to work in the Netherlands.

 There are several types of student bodies at the university.
-ESN VU Amsterdam is an organization for all international and Dutch students at VU University.
+ESN VU Amsterdam is an organization for all international and Dutch students at VU Amsterdam.
 It brings together Dutch and international students from a variety of disciplines to introduce them to the university and to Amsterdam, and to make them feel at home.
 ESN VU Amsterdam organizes a host of activities, including cocktail parties, weekly get-togethers (borrels) and social gatherings every two weeks, as well as a larger social event once a month.